-We are offering FREE glass and ceramics career sessions for Year 10, 11 and Sixth Form students interested in pursuing Art and Design at college or university.
+We are offering FREE glass and ceramics career sessions for Year 10 and 11 students interested in pursuing Art and Design at college or university.
 These artist-run sessions will include a practical workshop in our studio, a tour of the University's Art & Design Foundation and Glass & Ceramics departments, and a chance to watch our glass blowing demonstration.

 Contact Jenny Payne, Learning and Engagement Officer, for more information at firstname.lastname@example.org or 0191 515 5521.

 For all students over the age of 16, doing A Levels or GNVQs and studying Art and Design or Technology, we can offer FREE Glass and Ceramics Taster Sessions at the University of Sunderland.
 These sessions include a tour of the University's Glass and Ceramics facilities and a hot glass making experience.